-We're delighted you've chosen to study with us.
-We know this has been a year like no other and we're here to support you through every step of your student journey.
+We're delighted you've chosen to study with us and we're here to support you through every step of your student journey.
 Follow the links to helpful resources to help you settle in and don't hesitate to ask your personal tutors, lecturers and support teams for help.

 Be Global, Be Ambitious, Be Extraordinary, Be London, Be You, Be Westminster!

 Join us online during Arrivals Week to enrol on your course, meet your tutors and fellow students, and kick off your student journey with us.

 To help get you started, the course arrivals information can be accessed via our Virtual Learning Environment (Blackboard) at each stage of the enrolment process.
 You can check your enrolment status by logging into My Student Record in the Student Hub.